-An HMRC investigation can be pretty stressful, especially if it comes out of the blue.
+Even without evidence of any errors HMRC will sometimes carry out spot checks.
+It can feel pretty stressful, especially if it comes out of the blue, so don’t be afraid to ask for help.
 A good accountant will work with you to put your case together (regardless of who’s at fault) and guide you through the steps to take next.

 Subscribe to our newsletter to get accounting tips like this right to your inbox